-The Essential Services Commission has commenced a compliance review to determine whether or not electricity licensees complied with the conditions of their licences (granted under the Electricity Act 1996) before, during and after the 28 September 2016 state-wide power system outage.
+The Essential Services Commission has reviewed the performance of the transmission network operator, ElectraNet, and the distribution network operator, SA Power Networks, to determine whether they complied with the conditions of their licences (granted under the Electricity Act 1996) before, during and after these events.

 Current status is Initiate

-As the licensing authority under that Act, and consistent with its general powers and functions under the Essential Services Commission Act 2002, the Commission has compliance and enforcement powers in relation to the performance of licensees.
-Using those powers, the Commission is reviewing electricity entities' compliance with their licence conditions.
+As the relevant licensing authority, and consistent with its general powers and functions under the Essential Services Commission Act 2002, the Commission has compliance and enforcement powers in relation to the performance of licensees.